ipratik35/Hr_analytics_Using_SQL_and_PowerBI/README.md

 # Data Cleaning & Analysis - MySQL Workbench
 # Data Visualization - PowerBI

+# Problem:
+The problem centered around analyzing a dataset of 22,000+ employee records spanning from 2000 to 2020, with the goal of extracting valuable insights into HR trends.
+Specific questions were posed regarding employee demographics, distribution across departments and locations, turnover rates, and changes in employee count over time.

+# Solution:
+The high-level solution involved using SQL in MySQL Workbench for data cleaning and analysis and Power BI for creating an insightful dashboard.
+The objective was to derive answers to key HR-related questions by exploring the dataset and visualizing the findings in a comprehensive Power BI dashboard.

+# How I Approached It:
+The approach began with thorough data cleaning and analysis in MySQL Workbench, addressing issues such as negative ages and future term dates.
+A series of SQL queries were executed to extract relevant information.
+The data was then imported into Power BI for visualization.
+Each question was tackled systematically, with appropriate SQL queries extracting the required data, and Power BI was used to create visualizations for easy interpretation.

-# Questions
+# What I Found:

-1. What is the gender breakdown of employees in the company?
+1. The gender breakdown showed a higher number of male employees.
-2. What is the race/ethnicity breakdown of employees in the company?
-3. What is the age distribution of employees in the company?
-4. How many employees work at headquarters versus remote locations?
-5. What is the average length of employment for employees who have been terminated?
-6. How does the gender distribution vary across departments and job titles?
-7. What is the distribution of job titles across the company?
-8. Which department has the highest turnover rate?
-9. What is the distribution of employees across locations by state?
-10. How has the company's employee count changed over time based on hire and term dates?
-11. What is the tenure distribution for each department?

-# Summary of Findings
-1. There are more male employees
-2. White race is the most dominant while Native Hawaiian and American Indian are the least dominant.
+2. White was the dominant race, while Native Hawaiian and American Indian were the least represented.
-3. The youngest employee is 20 years old and the oldest is 57 years old
-4. 5 age groups were created (18-24, 25-34, 35-44, 45-54, 55-64).
-A large number of employees were between 25-34 followed by 35-44 while the smallest group was 55-64.
+3. The age distribution revealed the youngest and oldest employees, and age groups were created to show the distribution.
-5. A large number of employees work at the headquarters versus remotely.
+4. A significant number of employees worked at headquarters versus remote locations.
-6. The average length of employment for terminated employees is around 7 years.
+5. The average length of employment for terminated employees was approximately 7 years.
-7. The gender distribution across departments is fairly balanced but there are generally more male than female employees.
+6. Gender distribution across departments was generally balanced, with a slight male predominance.
-8. The Marketing department has the highest turnover rate followed by Training.
-The least turn over rate are in the Research and development, Support and Legal departments.
+7. The Marketing department had the highest turnover rate, while Research and Development, Support, and Legal had the lowest.
-9. A large number of employees come from the state of Ohio.
+8. Many employees came from the state of Ohio.
-10. The net change in employees has increased over the years.
+9. The company's employee count increased over the years.
-11. The average tenure for each department is about 8 years with Legal and Auditing having the highest and Services, Sales and Marketing having the lowest.
+10. The average tenure for each department was around 8 years, with Legal and Auditing having the highest and Services, Sales, and Marketing having the lowest.

-# Limitations
+# Conclusion:
-Some records had negative ages and these were excluded during querying(967 records).
-Ages used were 18 years and above.
-Some termdates were far into the future and were not included in the analysis(1599 records).
-The only term dates used were those less than or equal to the current date.
+In conclusion, the project effectively addressed HR-related questions by employing SQL for data cleaning and analysis and Power BI for visualization.
+Valuable insights were gained into employee demographics, distribution, turnover rates, and changes over time.
+The findings can serve as a basis for informed HR decision-making, while the limitations, such as excluding records with negative ages and future term dates, were acknowledged and documented for transparency.
+Overall, the project demonstrated the power of combining SQL and Power BI for comprehensive HR analytics.